lastcallsoftware/trackeats/docs/design doc.md

 This is something for later, though.
 I've already verified that React Native works with Typescript and that converting a vanilla React app to React Native isn't too painful, so incorporating it later is an option.

 - Data Model
-Despite my hand-wringing about data entry, the actual physical size of the data involved in this app is quite small: currently my entire food dataset in Excel is less than 200 MB.
+Despite my hand-wringing about data entry, the actual physical size of the data involved in this app is actually quite small: currently my entire food dataset in Excel is less than 200 MB.
 Even if we double that, we're well within what can comfortably run in a browser window or handheld device.
 So it's entirely plausible to retrieve the ENTIRE dataset from the back end, ship it to the front end, and store the whole thing in memory while the app is being used.

 If we REALLY wanted to future-proof this thing, we could paginate the data, but that would make operations like searching, sorting and filtering much more problematic.
 Plus...
 I don't know how to do that yet, lol!
 So for now I say we go with the simpler brute-force approach.
 If we ever have to refactor to incorporate pagination, it will be a nightmare, but we'll cross that bridge when we come to it.

 The data will live in a little MySQL database on the server.
 I've used MySQL before, most recently in a little toy app I wrote a couple years ago to solve the daily New York Times Spelling Bee puzzle. :P  The only challenge in this regard, I think, will be in figuring out how to talk to it from the back end app.

-As for how to ship the data back and forth between the back end and the front end... well, that's another thing I hope to learn in the next couple of weeks in my back end course, but I expect it will be a web service of some kind.
+As for how to ship the data back and forth between the back end and the front end... well, that's another thing I hope to learn in the next couple of weeks in my back end course, but I expect it will be some kind of web service.
 I actually have a lot of experience with web services, although that experience is, like the rest of it, VERY old and rusty.
 The only challenge there, I think, will be the next item on the list...

 - Security and Authentication
 I'm actually a bit worried about this subject.
 Since the app will be running free out the the wild (i.e., it will be on an AWS server exposed to the Internet), solid security is an absolute must, even for a piddly little app like this, and that is something I have very little experience with.
 Again, this is a subject in the back end course I'm taking, but based on what I've seen from this course so far, I'm worried that what they're teaching will be too abstract and high-level to give adequate guidance for an actual implemenation.
 We'll see!